dungngo99/todo-list/README.md

 ## 🚀 Features

-- The user can list out done and undone tasks
+- Users can list out done and undone tasks
+- Users can add or delete tasks
+- User can rank the importance of each task

 ## ⬇ Installation